veffo/veffo/README.md

 - `Gizmos.Sphere` = Draws a 3D sphere.
 Equivalent to [Gizmos.DrawWireSphere](https://docs.unity3d.com/ScriptReference/Gizmos.DrawWireSphere.html)
 - `Gizmos.Circle` = Draws a 2D circle that is oriented to the camera by default

-## FAQ
-- **What namespace?** 'Popcron'
-- **Does it work in builds?** Yes
-- **Is there frustum culling?** Yes, it can be toggled with Gizmos.FrustumCulling
-- **It's not rendering in game!** Check if your gizmo code is in OnDrawGizmos, because this method isnt called in builds, and ensure that Gizmos.Enabled is true